iterait/emloop/docs/tutorial.rst

       - class: EpochStopperHook
         epoch_limit: 10

-As it might be observed, we register four hooks.
+As it might be observed, we have registered four hooks.
 The first one computes various statistics, e.g. `loss` will be provided with its mean and standard deviation.
 `accuracy` will be provided with mean only.

-The second hook is the logging hook which simply logs everything it gets.
+The second hook is the logging hook which simply logs everything it gets to a log file and to the standard output.

-The third hook makes sure the training stops correctly on sigint signal.
+The third hook makes sure the training safely stops on sigint signal and finishes the current batch in progress.

 The final hook stops the training after 10 epochs.